dapperAuteur/palabras-express-api/README.md

 I created this app to build an application that would help me grow in my personal life.
 It will be a tool for me to expand my English and Spanish vocabulary, track my expenses, and document my growth using a blog.
 It contains three word lists: four letter words, prefix and suffix words, and Spanish verbs.

+The client side repo is located at https://github.com/dapperAuteur/idnkhtw and hosted at www.idnkhtw.space .

 ## Tools used:
 * bcrypt
 * body-parser